tjbindseil/abol/doc/plan.md

 * a way to see that the alarm is enabled
 * basic manual testing process
 * a way to see that the alarm is enabled
+* show permisions status
+    * show when a user has enabled always allow location
+    * show when a user has enabled notifications
+* clear note button